ghostiek/NumberRecognition/README.md

 ## How to view the files

 For some reason GitHub seems to be having a [problem](https://github.com/jupyter/notebook/issues/3035) on their backend sometimes.
 I just find that restarting it at a later time works.
 If the issue doesn't fix itself you can always use [Jupyter's nbviewer](https://nbviewer.jupyter.org/) to render and view the files.
-You can also just click the links in the ReadMe to view the \*.ipynb files
+You can also just click the links in the table below to view the \*.ipynb files.

 ## Models

 | Model Name     | Description | Testing Accuracy Rate % |